Landmarks

 New Kent County Courthouse

 The original New Kent County Courthouse was established 1695 at this present location.
 After several fires, the existing “old courthouse” was built in 1909.
 This courthouse was used for over 70 years until a new courthouse was built a short distance behind it.
-Also located on the Courthouse grounds remains a restored old jail that is now home to the New Kent Historical Society.
+Also located on the Courthouse grounds is the restored old jail that is now home to the New Kent Historical Society.

 In 1692, after donating the land to build the County Courthouse, Colonel William Bassett built the New Kent Ordinary; it is one of the few remaining intact today.
 At the time Ordinaries were a tavern and inn where the public could purchase food, drink and lodging.